113ll3/Ibmclouddocscli/idt/index.md

 ## Deploy
 {: #deploy}

 Under a proper cloud native environment, you will want to utilize a fully functional DevOps pipeline to manage all deployments, as well as a wealth of other capabilities.
 During the create flow, you can set up your app to use IBM Cloud's DevOps.
-If you are not ready to use the built-in DevOps, then you can either manually [`bx dev deploy`](./commands.html#deploy) your app, or use the deploy command within your own DevOps pipeline.
+If you are not ready to use the built-in DevOps, then you can either manually [`ibmcloud dev deploy`](./commands.html#deploy) your app, or use the deploy command within your own DevOps pipeline.